Queen Margaret Union: Modern Governance

-The largest section of the board is that of the Current Student Representatives.
+The last section of the board are the Current Student Representatives.
 The 'CSR Committee' is composed of twelve elected students, at least three of whom are in their first year of study, who are largely free to involve themselves with whatever aspects of the union they see fit.
 A Convenor of Current Student Representatives (CCSR) is elected from amongst them to represent the committee as a whole to the Executive and Convenors.
+CSRs must sit on at least two committees.

 In addition to this, the Board of Management contains two Former Student Members, the Past President, Honorary President and two Honorary Vice Presidents.